abravalheri/validate-pyproject/docs/schemas.rst

 ``pyproject.toml`` by using custom subtables under ``tool``.

-In ``validate-pyproject``, schemas for these subtables can be specified via plugins.
+In ``validate-pyproject``, schemas for these subtables can be specified via :ref:`plugins`.
 The following subtables are defined by *built-in* plugins (i.e.  plugins that are included in the default distribution of ``validate-pyproject``):

 .. _tool.setuptools: